-The Office of Career Planning's mission is to promote lifetime career satisfaction by educating and empowering students to develop self-awareness, academic management, and professional development skills.
+The Office of Career Planning's mission is to promote lifetime career satisfaction by educating and empowering students to develop self-awareness, proactive academic management, and professional development skills.
 The Career Planning Office supports students' career aspirations through collaboration with academic departments, student services, and community partners.
+All programs and services are focused on four distinct learning goals related to interpersonal skills, intrapersonal skills, communication skills, and information literacy.